Piquet GP: GP Racing

 In 2005 GP Racing participated in the Italian F3000 Championship with the Lola BO2 driven by Fabrizio Del Monte and by the débuting Juan Caceres who ended the season 5th.
 Alex Lloyd and Toni Vilander also raced for the team later in the season after Del Monte left.
 GP Racing took 3rd in the teams championship.
 The team also participated in the LMES Championship with Promec (only one race in Monza).

 In 2006, GP Racing linked-up with Gian Carlo Minardi to form the Minardi Team by GP Racing, which competed with good results in the new Euroseries 3000.
 Caceres stayed on with the team alongside Christiano Rocha though neither would complete the season.
 Despite having somewhat of a revolving door with no less than 6 drivers racing throughout the season, the team secured 2nd in the teams championship.
 Roldan Rodriguez, Diego Nunes, Davide Rigon and Fausto Ippoliti would complete the season while Rocha returned to the team in a third car.
 Rocha finished the season in 4th while Rodriguez and Caceras were 6th and 7th respectively.

 Piquet Sports

 Piquet Sports was created primarily for Nelson Piquet Jr. to race in single-seater Formulae.

-Piquet Sports was founded in 2000 by Brazilian Nelson Piquet, a triple Formula One World Drivers' Champion, for his son Nelson Piquet Jr. with Filipe Vargas, the team manager, setting up the operation.
+Piquet Sports was founded in 2000 by Brazilian Nelson Piquet, a triple Formula One World Drivers' Champion, for his son Nelson Piquet Jr., with Felipe Vargas as the team manager.
 The team's first competition was the South American Formula Three Championship where Piquet Jr. took second in his first race and won four races later in Cascavel.
 The young Brazilian finished 5th in the championship with 77 points, while Piquet Sports finished fourth in the team's championship, also scoring 77 points.